-The opening also signifies the latest step in China’s Belt and Road Initiative, Beijing’s scheme to redevelop ancient trading routes centered on itself.
+The opening signifies the latest step in China’s Belt and Road Initiative.
+The Initiative refers to Beijing’s plan to redevelop ancient trading routes centered on itself.

 Free trade is a hot topic in Africa.
-Earlier this month, South Africa, the continent’s most developed economy, signed on to the African Union’s free trade agreement that proposes continent-wide borderless trade.
-49 out of the African Union’s 55 members have now committed to the scheme although Nigeria, Africa’s largest economy, is yet to do so.
+Earlier this month, South Africa, signed on to the African Union’s free trade agreement .
+This agreement proposes continent-wide borderless trade.
+49 of the African Union’s 55 members have committed to the scheme.
+Although Africa’s largest economy, Nigeria, is yet to do so.

 To help you navigate through the complex compliance landscape (and avoid the penalties that can come from non-compliance), Community Customs Brokers’s team of professionals can provide answers to these and many other pressing questions related to doing business in Canada as an Importer/Exporter.